dredix/dsgallery/README.md

 dsgallery
 =========

-A dead simple web photo gallery for displaying pictures from the file system
+A dead simple web photo gallery for displaying pictures from the file system.